ronrothjr/The-Threads-of-Becoming/training-pathways.md

 * When Threads is not appropriate; when to refer out

-* Practice: Full dyadic Navigation Conversation
+* Practice: Full dyadic Threadwork

 * Introduction to Reflection Tool for ongoing practice